Noziop/holbertonschool-zero_day/README.md

 # Foreword

-Since june the 3rd, 2024, i am intending the Holberton school at Thonon-les-Bains, Haute-Savoie, France.
+Since june the 3rd, 2024, i am a student at the Holberton school at Thonon-les-Bains, Haute-Savoie, France.

 # 0-Day